20 Best Cities to Visit on a Cruise to Spain

 Panoramic view over Cartagena city from the Conception Castle viewpoint

 Another place of interest is Conception Castle, from where you can enjoy the panoramic view of the city.
-The castle is a medieval fortress dating from the 13th century, located at the highest point of the city that nowadays houses an interesting museum where you can learn a lot about the history of Cartagena.
-To get there, you can either walk from the cruise terminal to the castle, which takes around 20 minutes walking uphill (1.2 kilometers), or you can take a cab.
-However, the taxi cannot take you straight to the castle, as the surrounding area is closed for vehicles.
-You still need to walk 10 minutes uphill to reach the entrance to the castle, which might be challenging for people with walking issues.
+The castle is a medieval fortress dating from the 13th century.
+It is located at the highest point of the city and nowadays houses an interesting museum where you can learn a lot about the history of Cartagena.

-Punic Wall ruins are the third place I would recommend you to visit.
-It was Cartagena’s first defensive wall built by the Carthaginians in the 3rd century BC.
 Today, there is a visitor center where you can see the remnants of the wall and learn about its historical purpose and strategic importance.
-It is located 1.5 kilometers from the cruise terminal (a 20-minute walk) and it takes up to 1 hour to visit the highlights of the museum.
+It is located 1.5 km from the cruise terminal (a 20-minute walk) and it takes up to 1 hour to visit the highlights of the museum.

 Cartagena city center and the beginning of the pedestrian zone, Spain

-On the other hand, if you don’t want to spend your day touring historical sites, you can simply explore the city’s Calle Major or Main Street.
-Try the delicacies of the authentic Murcian cuisine in numerous main street restaurants, or go shopping and wine tasting.
 The shopping experience is absolutely fantastic!
 There are a large number of local branded stores where you can purchase quality things at a relatively low price.
 The city is generally not that expensive, so don’t expect to pay a fortune for a decent meal at the restaurant!
-Cartagena also has a beautiful seafront promenade, so if you only want to unwind and take a long walk, that might be one of the options.
-Cartagena has a lot to offer, so expect to have a fun-filled and active day in this amazing city!

 Explore Cartagena tours and activities